learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/Conda/Setup_Conda.md

 - Anaconda supports Graphical User Interface (GUI), so you can actually click on things to make it work.
 - Miniconda does not support GUI and is used mainly on the "shell" (e.g. zsh, bash, sh, powershell, etc.) of your system.
 If you do not know what a "shell" is, this tutorial might be a little bit advanced.

 With all that being said, this tutorial focuses on using Miniconda to setup Conda and multiple Python environments, so you might need to look for another tutorial if you plan to use Anaconda.

+Feel free to use the following hyperlinks to bring you to the relevant section!

 ## How do you use Conda?

 To actually use Conda, we need to follow the following general steps